ydb-platform/ydb/ydb/docs/en/core/concepts/async-replication.md

 ### Initial table scan {#initial-scan}

-During the [initial table scan](cdc.md#initial-scan) the source data is exported to streams of changes.
-The target runs [consumers](topic.md#consumer) that read the source data from the streams of changes and write it to replicas.
+During the [initial table scan](cdc.md#initial-scan) the source data is exported to changefeeds.
+The target runs [consumers](topic.md#consumer) that read the source data from the changefeeds and write it to replicas.

 You can get the progress of the initial table scan from the [description](../reference/ydb-cli/commands/scheme-describe.md) of the asynchronous replication instance.